Analysis | President Trump’s false claims of vote fraud: A chronology

 Add it all up, and what we’re seeing is something state officials, election experts and news reporters have been outlining for months.
 Vote counts in some states could show Trump ahead at first and then Biden taking the lead, or vice versa.

-The “blue shift” in Pennsylvania, as the Philadelphia Inquirer dubbed it in January, reflects the fact that Trump voters largely shunned vote-by-mail while Biden voters embraced it.
+The “blue shift” in Pennsylvania, as the Philadelphia Inquirer dubbed it in January, reflects how Trump voters largely shunned vote-by-mail while Biden voters embraced it.
 The in-person votes were first to be added to the tally, but officials are still wading through the crush of mail ballots that they could not start counting until Election Day.
 According to news reports, Biden so far has a more than 75 percent share of those votes, so as the count continues, his total grows.

 The dynamic was similar in Michigan: Trump encouraged voting in-person rather than by mail, Biden encouraged voting early, the state’s Republican legislature rejected a proposal to allow early counting of mail ballots, and the chips fell accordingly.